cysouw/diathesis/text/c09_adverbials.md

 ### [ NA– | NpA ] *fest‑* Object exchange {#sec:adverbial-fest}

 This diathesis is yet another kind of object exchange, namely a ~~joined meronym~~.
 This is basically the reversal of the filled-holonym object exchange in [@sec:adverbial-applicative-voll].
 This diathesis applies to verbs of connection.
-After the diathesis the new accusative object is a component part ('meronym') that is attached to the old accusative object ('holonym').
-For example, the verb *nähen* 'to sew' takes an accusative object in the role of 'sewee' (i.e. the thing that is being sewn together).
+After the diathesis the new accusative object is a component part ("meronym") that is attached to the old accusative object ("holonym").
+For example, the verb *nähen* 'to sew' takes an accusative object in the role of "sewee" (i.e. the thing that is being sewn together).
 However, there is a resultative diathesis *festnähen* 'to attach by sewing' [@next b] that produces a sentence in which the accusative encodes another role, namely the attached object (here *Knopf* 'button') that is joined to something else by sewing (here *Hose* 'trousers').
 This attachment location is marked by an *an* or *in* prepositional phrase, and it is optional [@next c].
 This joined-meronym diathesis is similar to the diatheses discussed in [@sec:prepositions-partitive-free; @sec:preverb-applicative-in-antipassive].

 ::: ex
 - Er näht eine Hose.